The best meat fishing bait is luncheon meat, without a doubt.

 This helps to form a slightly toughened skin, which makes hook offerings stay on longer.

-Meat bait tips: why should you use baiting needles?
+Best meat fishing bait: why should you use baiting needles?

 Tinned meat is very handy because you can store it for long periods and always have a spare can with you for emergencies.